HL7/US-Core/input/pagecontent/must-support.md

 ### Additional USCDI Requirements

-The US Core Profiles include requirements from the [U.S. Core Data for Interoperability (USCDI) v4].
+The US Core Profiles include requirements from the [U.S. Core Data for Interoperability (USCDI)].
 Some US Core Profile elements that are needed to represent USCDI Data Elements for [ONC Health IT Certification] (g(10) certification) are not *Mandatory* or *Must Support* because many non-certifying implementers do not need them for their use cases.
 US Core designates these elements *Additional USCDI Requirements*.

 <!-- The following table summarizes the difference between USCDI data classes or elements and *Must Support* and *Additional USCDI Requirements* conformance requirements.